Tel: 01609 762523

 The majority of our hospital posts are based at the Friarage Hospital, Northallerton.
-We also have one post in Obstetrics & Gynaecology at James Cook Univeristy Hospital, Middlesbrough and two posts in Accident & Emergency and ENT in Darlington Memorial Hospital.
+We also have posts in in Obstetrics & Gynaecology and Paediatrics which are based between the Friarage Hospital, Northallerton and the James Cook University Hospital, Middlesbrough.
+We also have two posts in Accident & Emergency and ENT in Darlington Memorial Hospital.

-The Friarage Hospital in Northallerton, North Yorkshire, is a district general hospital serving a rural population of 122,000 people.
-It serves an area of 1,000 square miles extending from the North Yorkshire moors to the central Pennines, the borders of York district in the south and the borders of Darlington in the north.
-1,400 staff are employed on the Friarage Hospital site, which provides 230 beds.
+The Friarage Hospital in Northallerton, North Yorkshire, is a district general hospital serving a rural which covers an area of 1,000 square miles.
+This area extends from the North Yorkshire moors to the central Pennines, the borders of York district in the south and the borders of Darlington in the north.

 Our clinical services are organised through the trust's clinical directorates and staff often work on both sites.